MicrosoftDocs/power-automate-docs/articles/approvals-known-issues.md

 **Power Apps V2 trigger limitation**

 The Power Apps V2 trigger doesn't support non-open API flows.
-Therefore, if you update your Power Apps V1 trigger to the Power Apps V2 trigger your flow will break with a connection error.
+Therefore, if you update your Power Apps V1 trigger to the Power Apps V2 trigger, your flow will break with a connection error.
 As a workaround, after you update your flow to the Power Apps V2 trigger, remove and then re-add the flow, then save the app.